rohitashvajajoo/Houseprice-Predicition/README.md

 # Housing Data

-Data fields
+Data fields:
-Here's a brief version of what you'll find in the data description file.
+Here's a brief version of what you'll find in the data description file:
+###
 SalePrice - the property's sale price in dollars.
 This is the target variable that you're trying to predict.
 MSSubClass: The building class
 MSZoning: The general zoning classification